Council Fire

 • Franchises — emissions from franchise operations

-• Investments — emissions from your equity and debt investments (critical for financial institutions)
+• Investments — emissions from equity and debt investments (critical for financial institutions)

 Measurement Approaches